 No, that does not meet getting sex from anyone outside your marriage.
 Ever.
 But do you need affectionate touch?
 Hug a friend, or a child.
 Do you need adventure?
 Find some girlfriends or buddies to go adventuring with.
 Do you need conversation?
 Call a same-sex friend, or meet for lunch or coffee.
 Need intimacy?
-Invest deeply in a small group at church.
-It’s not the same, perhaps, as getting that from your spouse.
-But learning to feed yourself may also result in you having more to give in your marriage.
+Invest deeply with a few others such as in a small group at church, or create your own small group.
+It’s not exactly the same as getting that from your spouse, but every married person needs outside connections also.
+And learning to feed yourself will result in you having more to bring to your marriage.

 Look to God for what human beings cannot give.